Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 | 6       | 1       |
 | 3       | 1       |

-In the second example a new Table is created keeping column1 and column2:
+In the second example a new Table is created by keeping only column1 and column2:

 | column1 | column2 |
 | ------- | ------- |